Physics-inspired Equivariant Descriptors of Non-bonded Interactions

+where $\br$ corresponds to the displacement from atom $i$.
 Due to the slow decay of the $1/r$ potential, these LODE coefficients contain information on the position of far-away atoms, despite using an environment cutoff for the integration.
-They have the same mathematical properties as those used to discretize the local density, and can be used in a similar way, combining them in a symmetry-adapted fashion to obtain invariant features analogous to the popular smooth overlap of atomic positions (SOAP) \cite{bartok_gaussian_2010, bartok_representing_2013} descriptor, and its higher-order invariant and equivariant extensions \cite{gris+18prl,will+19jcp, nigam_equivariant_2022, drautz_2019_ace, musil_physics-inspired_2021}.
+In fact, similarly to a Fourier expansion, knowing all coefficients in the limit as $n_\mathrm{max}, l_\mathrm{max}\rightarrow \infty$ would allow one to recover the original function $V_i$, meaning that the LODE coefficients also play a role of fitting coefficients as shown in \autoref{fig:lode-overview}c.
+They have the same mathematical properties as those used to discretize the local density $\rho$, and can be used in a similar way, combining them in a symmetry-adapted fashion to obtain invariant features analogous to the SOAP \cite{bartok_gaussian_2010, bartok_representing_2013} descriptor and its higher-order invariant and equivariant extensions \cite{grisafi_symmetry-adapted_2018,will+19jcp, nigam_equivariant_2022, drautz_atomic_2019,musil_physics-inspired_2021}.
 In particular, it was shown that a combination of local density coefficients and Coulomb-field LODE leads to ``multi-scale'' features, that, when used in linear models, can be interpreted in relation to the multipole expansion of the electrostatic potential \cite{grisafi_multi-scale_2021}.

-A first key result in this work, for which we provide a detailed derivation in the SI, is that with an appropriate choice of the radial basis the LODE coefficients $V_{i,nlm}$ can be chosen to be exactly \emph{equal} to the exterior multipole moments $M^>_{i,lm}$.
-This is important because the potential $V^>(\br)$ generated by the density \emph{outside} the cutoff region is fully-determined by the exterior multipole moments:
+Aa a first key result in this work, for which we provide a detailed derivation in sections \ref{si-sec:multipole} and \ref{si-sec:theory} in the Supporting Information, we present an exact physical interpretation of the LODE cofficients $V_{i,nlm}$.
+For a fixed center atom $i$, the potential $V_i^>(\br)$ around atom $i$ generated by the charge density \emph{outside} the cutoff region can be shown to be of the form